lvanschilfgaarde/lordcephei.github.io/pages/about.md

 energy band structure) within GW theory.
 Also part of this package is the ability to calculate optical and spin response functions, and spectral functions.
 See Phys.
 Rev. B76, 165106 (2007) for the theory corresponding to this implementation.
-The present package is a descendent of the ecal package developed by Kotani, Faleev and van Schilfgaarde (github.com/tkotani/ecalj).
+The present package is a descendent of the original [original ecalj package](github.com/tkotani/ecalj) developed by Kotani, Faleev and van Schilfgaarde.

 The GW package also has the ability to carry out quasiparticle self-consistency.
 It is more expensive than usual formulations of GW based on a perturbation of density functional theory, but vastly more accurate and more systematic; see Phys.
 Rev. Lett.
 96, 226402 (2006).
-Self-consistency removes dependence on the starting point and also makes it possible to generate ground state properties that are senstive to self-consistency, such as the magnetic moment.
+Self-consistency removes dependence on the starting point and also makes it possible to generate ground state properties that are sensitive to self-consistency, such as the magnetic moment.

 Both GW and self-consistent GW are executed through a family of scripts.
 The script for one-shot calculations is called **lmgwsc**; one-shot GW calculations use **lmgw1-shot**; and other parts such as the dielectric function calculator and self-energy maker use **lmgw**.